Nyralei/print-pdf/README.md

 ## Localization

-Localization files are in the `locales` directory.
+Localization files are in the `internal/ui/locales` directory.
 You can add more languages by creating new JSON files and updating the `config.json` file to use the new language.

 ## Running the Application